lucent-mc/docs/content/Content/Lithium.md

   - optimizations
 ---

-# Lithium
+_No-compromises game logic optimization mod.
+Well suited for clients and servers of all kinds.
+Now available for Fabric and NeoForge!_

 > by jellysquid3

 Find Lithium on [Modrinth](https://modrinth.com/mod/lithium).

-> [!INFO]+ Summary
-> From Modrinth: _No-compromises game logic optimization mod.
-Well suited for clients and servers of all kinds.
-Now available for Fabric and NeoForge!_
+---

 We use Lithium to optimize the game logic.